 You might have either a glucose challenge test or a glucose tolerance test, or both.

 For the glucose challenge test, you drink a sugary liquid and have your blood tested an hour later.

-For a glucose tolerance test you have to fast overnight, drink a sugary liquid at the clinic the next morning and have your blood tested after one and two hours.
+For a glucose tolerance test you have to fast overnight, then have a blood test before and after drinking a sugary liquid at the clinic the next morning.

 If you have high blood sugar levels on a glucose tolerance test, you’re likely to have gestational diabetes.
 This makes your pregnancy high-risk.
-If the condition isn’t treated, it can cause serious problems for your pregnancy, you and your baby.
+Gestational diabetes can be managed with diet.
+If unmanaged it can cause serious problems for your pregnancy, you and your baby.